tycrek/degoogle/README.md

   - [Calculator N+](https://github.com/tranleduy2000/ncalc) (or NCalc+) - Open-source feature-rich calculator.
 App itself is no longer in development, but the developer does [encourage pull requests](https://github.com/tranleduy2000/ncalc#calculator-n---powerful-calculator-for-android).
 I've used it frequently and it works great.
 Not on F-Droid, but a 3rd party play store can probably find it; or the APK's are available as releases on GitHub.
 You can also compile from source.
 - Calendar
   - [Fruux (mobile app)](https://fruux.com/) - Same service from above provides an Android app.
   - [Etar](https://github.com/xsoh/Etar-Calendar) - Open-source material design Calendar that integrates with the Android Calendar API.
 If you have a CalDAV/CardDAV server, I recommend using [DAVx5](https://www.davx5.com/) to sync with it.
-Available from F-Droid. *Editor note: this is the one I am using*
+Available from F-Droid.
+Also look at [ICSx5](https://icsx5.bitfire.at/), another WebDav/CalDav client that can integrate with calendar apps.
+Also available from F-Droid.
+Thanks @je-vv for ICSx5.
+- Camera
+  - [Open Camera](https://opencamera.sourceforge.io/) - Open source camera for Android.
+Thanks @je-vv
 - Clock
   - [Clock +](https://github.com/philliphsu/ClockPlus) - Open-source Alarm clock, timer, and stop watch.
 Available from F-Droid.
   - [Simple Alarm Clock](https://github.com/yuriykulikov/AlarmClock) - Exactly as it's name says; simple alarm clock yet adds many improvements over other apps.
 No dock mode or world clock.